UnsignedUSB/MessageBus/README.md

 # MessageBus
-MessageBus is an Android library that helps you send and receive messages between each component during Android development.</br>
+MessageBus is an Android library that helps you send and receive messages between each component during Android development.
 MessageBus class is generated at Build time.
-Because this library is an Annotation Processor.</br>
+Because this library is an Annotation Processor.
 That's why MessageBus is the fastest.</br>
 <img width="588" height="156" src="/doc/MessageBus_flow.png"/></br>

 - MessageBus's inteface is looks like [EventBus](https://github.com/greenrobot/EventBus).</br>